wylht/Dm_Promoter_PopGen/Reading_list.md

 4. Lenhard et al., 2012.
 Metazoan promoters: emerging characteristics and insights into transcriptional regulation.
 Link: http://www.nature.com/nrg/journal/v13/n4/full/nrg3163.html (Note: this is an important review paper.)

 5. Raborn et al., 2016.
 Promoter Architecture and Sex-Specific Gene Expression in Daphnia pulex. http://www.genetics.org/content/early/2016/08/29/genetics.116.193334.
-(Our recent paper, which looks at peaked and broad promoters in Daphnia.
+(Hote: this is our recent paper, which looks at peaked and broad promoters in Daphnia.)

 ### Background on CAGE (Cap Analysis of Gene Expression)